 For the mathematically curious, the Maya system had a remarkable peculiarity.
 Number systems, or anyway all I have heard of, require a number of symbols equal to the base.
 For example, binary, base-2, has two symbols, 0 and 1; decimal, base-10, ten symbols 0-9; and hexadecimal, base sixteen, 0-F. So I thought, Oh help, I’m going to have to memorize twenty symbols of some weird sort.
 In fact, the Maya ran a base-20 system with only three symbols representing 0, 1, and 5.
 That is truly strange, but it works.
 If interested, the link above explains it nicely.

-For the record, from The Story of Mathematics: “The importance of astronomy and calendar calculations in Mayan society required mathematics, and the Maya constructed quite early a very sophisticated number system, possibly more advanced than any other in the world at the time ….The pre-classic Maya and their neighbours had independently developed the concept of zero by at least as early as 36 BCE, and we have evidence of their working with sums up to the hundreds of millions, and with dates so large it took several lines just to represent them. ”
+For the record, from The Story of Mathematics: “The importance of astronomy and calendar calculations in Mayan society required mathematics, and the Maya constructed quite early a very sophisticated number system, possibly more advanced than any other in the world at the time ….The pre-classic Maya and their neighbors had independently developed the concept of zero by at least as early as 36 BCE, and we have evidence of their working with sums up to the hundreds of millions, and with dates so large it took several lines just to represent them. ”

 Curious from a Stone Age people, which they essentially were.
-I note that Europe did not invent zero.

 The Maya in the popular mind are thought to have been murdering, torturing savages given to human sacrifice.
 This is probably because they were in fact murdering, torturing savages given to human sacrifice.
 Why this is thought especially reprehensible is a mystery.
 The Romans sacrificed huge numbers in the arena so that the public could enjoy watching them die, crucified large numbers, and poured molten lead down the throats of criminals.
 In the European witch hunts, sort of 1450-1750, some 500,000 were killed depending on whose numbers you accept, mostly by burning alive.
 The Tudors hanged criminals, cut them down still alive, opened their abdomens and removed their bowels while still alive, and had four horses attached to their arms and-legs put them into pieces.
 And of course everybody and his dog put entire cities to the sword, from Joshua to Hiroshima.
 Despite their best efforts the Maya could not keep up with the moderns.